Documenting your own backyard as a method towards mindfulness

-When I started with our lockdown walks, I’d pick a point on the map – about 2 to 2.5 kilometers away and we try to take streets or paths we hadn’t plodded before.
+When I started with our lockdown walks, I’d pick a point on the map – about 2 to 2.5 kilometers away and try to take streets or paths that we hadn’t plodded before.
 We saw more of this neighborhood and the next this way.
-More than we had in the five years living here.
+More than we had in the entire five years living here.
 If you would like a little creative motivation and inspiration and new ways to see this city, I can highly recommend picking up a copy of The Copenhagen Companion.
 A gorgeous little guide filled with walks and poems and quotes will help you see new sides of this city.

 I had the chance to meet the lovely creator – Astrid Heise-Fjeldgren – who happily shares her love of the Danish capital in this hybrid travel journal, workbook, and city guide.
 While some of it may feel geared for newcomers to Copenhagen – I offer it as a great way re-orient your experience here.
 Even for seasoned locals.
 You can find a copy online now (while retail outlets are still locked down) at Saxo.com.
 This is not an affiliate link, I just think it’s a very pretty little book.